 Successful completion of a criminal background check is required for admission and continuation in all Health and Community Services Programs.
 Background checks will be honored for the duration of the student's concurrent enrollment in EMT Basic or paramedic courses of instruction.
 Students who are initially enrolling in the paramedic program and have not attended Hill College the previous semester as an EMSP student shall submit a criminal background to the EMSP program prior to being allowed to begin clinical or field internship.

-Hill College has partnered with Verified Credentials to manage your Background Check:
+Hill College has partnered with SurPath to manage your Background Check:

-Website: http://www.surscan.com/hc22133.html
+Website: http://hillcollege.surpath.com

 How It Works: